José Bautista: 2016

-During his final regular season plate appearance against the Texas Rangers on May 15, 2016, Bautista was hit by a pitch from Matt Bush, which many believed to be retaliation by the Rangers organization for Bautista's bat flip in the 2015 ALDS.
-Two batters later, Bautista, intending to break-up a double play, made a hard, but no longer legal (as of that season), slide into second basemen Rougned Odor.
+During his final regular season plate appearance against the Texas Rangers on May 15, 2016, Bautista was hit by a pitch from Matt Bush, which many believed to be retaliation by the Rangers organization for Bautista's bat flip in the 2015 ALDS.Two batters later, Bautista, intending to break-up a double play, made a hard slide into second baseman Rougned Odor.
 Although the slide did not make any contact, Odor pushed Bautista, who shoved back, followed by Odor punching Bautista in the jaw.
 This ignited a bench-clearing brawl.
 Bautista was handed a one-game suspension by the league for his part in the melee, which he appealed.
 On May 27, MLB announced that they had upheld the suspension.
 During the day of his suspension, Bautista served as the public address announcer at Rogers Centre.
-On June 17, 2016, he was placed on the 15-day disabled list due to an injury to his left big toe.
-He returned from the disabled list near the end of July.
+On June 17, he was placed on the 15-day disabled list due to an injury to his left big toe.
+He returned from the DL near the end of July.
 On August 2, Bautista hit his 300th career home run, a solo shot off Houston Astros starter Lance McCullers Jr. He would finish the season batting .234 with 22 home runs and 69 RBI in 116 games, helping the Blue Jays to a second consecutive appearance in the ALCS.

 On November 7, the Blue Jays extended a $17.2 million qualifying offer to Bautista, which he declined on November 14.

 2017

-On January 18, 2017, Bautista signed a one-year, $18 million contract with the Blue Jays.
+On January 18, 2017, Bautista signed a one-year, $18 million contract with the Blue Jays, avoiding arbitration.
 The contract included a $17 million mutual option for the 2018 season, as well as a $20 million vesting option for 2019.
 On August 11, Bautista reached the 20 home run mark for the eighth consecutive season.

 Bautista ended the year batting .203 with 23 home runs and 65 RBI in 157 games.
 His .203 batting average was the lowest of all qualified major league batters.
-The Blue Jays declined Bautista's option for 2018 on November 4, 2017 marking the end of his tenure as a Blue Jay.
+The Blue Jays declined Bautista's option for 2018 on November 4, 2017, marking the end of his tenure in Toronto.

-2018

 Atlanta Braves

 On April 18, 2018, Bautista signed a minor league contract with the Atlanta Braves.
 After playing a few games for the Gwinnett Stripers, the Braves promoted Bautista to start at third base for the first of a three-game series against the San Francisco Giants on May 4.
 On May 12, 2018, Bautista hit his first home run with the Braves.
 Bautista batted .143 with two home runs and five RBIs in 35 at bats over 12 games played before being released by the Braves on May 20.